Gaon Connection's Neetu Singh gets Chameli Devi Jain Award for Outstanding Woman Journalist | Education

 Working from Lucknow as a senior reporter with bi-lingual rural media platform Gaon Connection, Singh was the ''unanimous choice'' of the three-member jury for her reporting from the depths of Uttar Pradesh in the most challenging of circumstances.

-Her prize-winning entries, published in 2020, included an exceptional seven-part series titled ''Balatkar ki Baat'' on life after rape, examining closely the impact of the brutal act.
+Her prize-winning entries, published in 2020, included an exceptional seven-part series titled ''Balatkar Ke Baad'' on life after rape, examining closely the impact of the brutal act.

 ''The narratives stood out for the manner in which they painstakingly recounted the horrific human stories of sexual violence.
 The series highlighted the trauma faced by the survivors, some as young as 12 or 13, and explained the problems the survivors' families faced on the socio-legal front,'' the jury noted.